argriffing/bigkmeans/README.md

 bigkmeans
 =========

-This will be a Cython-enhanced out-of-core Forgy-initialized Loyd's algorithm kmeans implementation for Big Data.
+This will be a Cython-enhanced out-of-core Forgy-initialized Lloyd's algorithm kmeans implementation for Big Data.